 - Ask about their professional memberships.
 For example, we are members of PPA and WPPI, and those memberships offer peace of mind not only to me, but to our clients.
 PPA (Professional Photographers of America) in particular is helpful with their indemnity insurance and agents who can help mediate disputes/problems.

 - Personally, I don’t believe certifications and other professional credentials from these organizations (or the lack thereof) reflect strongly either good or bad on a photographer.
 Photography is a craft that many have mastered without jumping through hoops setup to financially benefit these organizations.
 So, I wouldn’t judge based on credentials or the lack thereof, if you really like their work.

 - Personality may be one of the biggest factors in helping you to enjoy your time being photographed.
 Choose someone you click well with, that you have things in common with.
 If your photographer “gets” you, they’ll capture you more authentically, capturing the essence of you in a way that you will probably appreciate more.

-- One last thing to consider is height… Not to hate on short photographers, but consider that the photographer’s perspective is how all of your wedding pictures are going to look.
+- One last thing to consider is height… Not to hate on vertically-challenged photographers, but consider that the photographer’s perspective is how all of your wedding pictures are going to look.
 In my opinion, if you’re a taller couple, you may want to consider going with a taller photographer.
 They can always kneel or stoop for creative vantage points and perspectives, but that four-foot-tall photographer is going to have extra challenges seeing and photographing you in a crowd of people, or possibly even on the dance floor when things are really livening up.
-Plus, we all look better when photographed from above than we do from below.
+Plus, we all tend to look better when photographed from above than we do from below.